ogletrees/GEE_post_analysis/analysis.md

 ***

 I attempted to use topic modeling on the post titles, but I am not sure that this really works for this use case.
-Let's look at it anyway ​::smile::​.
+I modeled this off of the book [*Text Mining with R*](https://www.tidytextmining.com/) Let's look at it anyway...

 ![](topic_terms.jpg)